-Perhaps.
 But something unmentioned in this quotation is that S/4HANA Cloud is still not a viable application.
-How can S/4HANA still not be a viable application if SAP claims 2,100 customers are live?
-That is easy, most of those go-lives are not real, which we covered in the only independent study into S/4HANA implementations.
+How can S/4HANA still not be a feasible application if SAP claims 2,100 customers are live?
+That is easy; most of those go-lives are not real, which we covered in the only independent study into S/4HANA implementations.
 DSAG is the most confrontational SAP user group, but they have to censor themselves from pointing out obvious things if it makes SAP look bad.

 The entire scenario would not include the use of the term “force feed,” except for the fact that SAP’s cloud applications lag to such a degree that customers feel they are having things jammed down their throats.
-This has been going on at Oracle for a while also, where licenses for cloud products are forced on companies that eventually become shelfware.
-This force-feeding is because the sales incentives are completely out of synch with there SAP’s cloud product maturity is.
+This has been going on at Oracle also, where licenses for cloud products are forced on companies that eventually become shelfware.
+This force-feeding is because the sales incentives are entirely out of synch with their SAP’s cloud product maturity is.

 “Many users are concerned that cloud services won’t cover all their business processes,” he said.”